 3) Madrid Protocol filings are commonly refused by the USPTO for being technically deficient.

 A “successful Madrid Protocol filing” doesn’t mean automatic approval of every trademark in every country.
 Each international application is reviewed by the local trademark or intellectual property office for propriety and potential conflicts.
 The Madrid Protocol simply streamlines the application process.
-So while a number of applications may be successful in several countries, when some are denied, the need for local counsel again arises.
+While a number of applications may be successful in several countries, when some are denied, the need for local counsel again arises.
 Because the requirements for registration in the United States tend to be some of the most stringent in the world, it is not uncommon for US applications filed through the Madrid Protocol to have some technical deficiency.
 Therefore, many times, foreign applicants need to hire US counsel to fix errors in the Madrid Protocol trademark applications.
 Once this situation occurs, it negates any potential cost savings of the Madrid filing – in many cases, the legal fees would have been less if you simply filed our US application directly through a US trademark attorney.

-As you can see, there are several advantages and disadvantages when you’re filing for international trademark protection under the Madrid Protocol, especially if it’s a filing from outside the U.S. that wishes to gain USPTO protection.
+As you can see, there are several advantages and disadvantages to filing for international trademark protection under the Madrid Protocol, especially if it’s a filing from outside the U.S. that wishes to gain USPTO protection.
 Typically, the advantages conferred by the Madrid Protocol are realized earlier in the process – a greatly reduced upfront cost, as well as not having to seek and hire local counsel.
 As you’ve seen, however, those up front savings can be quite easily offset and even surpassed by the potential for increased filing and attorney fees down the line.

-The benefits of local counsel, especially in jurisdictions like the U.S., with stricter trademark application requirements than other locations, become more apparent when you take their expertise, familiarity with local trademark law, and singular focus on getting your application through the local trademark body into account.
+The benefits of local counsel, especially in jurisdictions like the United States, with stricter trademark application requirements than other locations, become more apparent when you take their expertise, familiarity with local trademark law, and singular focus on getting your application through the local trademark body into account.
 It’s well worth carefully weighing your options and the risks you’re willing to take on when you’re considering whether to utilize the Madrid Protocol or file directly for international trademark protection.